Silicon1602/srdl2sv/README.md

                         Set the bus protocol that shall be used by software to communicate with the registers.
-If just a simple interface to the registers is needed, use the 'simple' protocol. (default: amba3ahblite) -c DESCRIPTIONS, --descriptions DESCRIPTIONS
+If just a simple interface to the registers is needed, use the 'simple' protocol. (default: amba3ahblite) -d DESCRIPTIONS, --descriptions DESCRIPTIONS
                         Include descriptions of addrmaps (+16), regfiles (+8), memories (+4) registers (+2), and fields (+1) in RTL.
 This is a bitfield.
-  -d SEARCH_PATHS [SEARCH_PATHS ...], --search-paths SEARCH_PATHS [SEARCH_PATHS ...]
+  -s SEARCH_PATHS [SEARCH_PATHS ...], --search-paths SEARCH_PATHS [SEARCH_PATHS ...]
                         Point to one (or more) directories that will be searched for RDL files.
-  -e, --no-enums        Disable enumeration generation.
+  --no-enums            Disable enumeration generation.
 This will prevent the compiler from generating
                         packages and it will prevent it from using enums in the port list.
+  --no-address-errors   Disable an error response when illegal addresses are accessed.
+  --no-unpacked         Disable unpacked arrays in the module's I/O interface.
   --file-logging {DEBUG,INFO,WARNING,ERROR,CRITICAL,NONE}
                         Set verbosity level of output to log-file.
 When set to 'NONE', nothing will be printed to the shell. (default: NONE)